 We use the SOLO Taxonomy as a framework to ensure that our curriculum promotes a wide range of thinking skills, with particular emphasis on the application of knowledge and higher order thinking.

 Curriculum Leaders and teachers use SOLO to design learning objectives, curriculum plans, lessons and assessments that foster an enjoyment of learning and challenge pupils to think.

 Key Stage 3

 Our Key Stage 3 Curriculum (Years 7, 8 and 9) provides a broad and balanced foundation for pupils to ensure that they are well-prepared for a successful Key Stage 4 in Years 10 and 11.

 Particular emphasis is given to the development of strong literacy skills at Key Stage 3.
-Students’ reading and writing levels are assessed regularly throughout Key Stage 3 and intensive additional support is provided to accelerate progress where necessary.
+Pupils’ reading and writing levels are assessed regularly throughout Key Stage 3 and intensive additional support is provided to accelerate progress where necessary.

 Key Stage 4

-Students are also able to choose to from a range of Design Technology and Creative Arts subjects, including Design Technology, Food Technology, Computer Science, Art, Drama, Music and Physical Education.
+Pupils are also able to choose to from a range of Design Technology and Creative Arts subjects, including Design Technology, Food Technology, Computer Science, Art, Drama, Music and Physical Education.